 10. Old Jubilation Ale — Avery Brewing Company

 This winter strong ale from Avery Brewing has a distinctive mahogany hue with hints of hazelnuts and a finish reminiscent of mocha and toffee.
-It's the perfect blend of five specialty malts and a great sip during the holiday season.
+It's a festive blend of five specialty malts and a great sip during the holiday season.
+Find it in stores around Denver, or visit their taproom in north Boulder.

 15. Gingerbread Man American Brown Ale — Strange Craft Beer Company